ec-jrc/lisflood-model/2_18_stdLISFLOOD_water-use/index.md

 The manufucaturing industry also required water for their processing, much depending on the actual product that is produced, e.g. the paper industry or the clothing industry.
 LISFLOOD typically reads an 'ind.nc' file which determines the water demand for the industry sector in mm/day/pixel.
 Typically, this map is derived from downscaling national reported data using maps of land use and/or the specific activities.

-The amount of water that needs to be abstracted to comply with the demand of the manufacturing industry ($IndustrialWaterAbstraction$) is often lower than the actual demand ($IndustrialWaterDemand$) as part of the water is re-used within the industrial processes.
-The $WaterReUseFraction$ is provided as inpout data, its value varies between 0 and 1 (for instance, a value of 0.5 indicates that half of the water is re-used, that is, used twice).
-The $IndustrialWaterAbstraction$  is then computed as follows:
+The amount of water that needs to be abstracted to comply with the demand of the manufacturing industry (*IndustrialAbstraction*) is often lower than the actual demand (*IndustrialDemand*) as part of the water is re-used within the industrial processes.
+The *WaterReUseFraction* is provided as inpout data, its value varies between 0 and 1 (for instance, a value of 0.5 indicates that half of the water is re-used, that is, used twice).
+The *IndustrialAbstraction*  is then computed as follows:
-<br>$IndustrialWaterAbstraction = IndustrialWaterDemand * (1 - WaterReUseFraction)$
+<br>*IndustrialAbstraction = IndustrialDemand * (1 - WaterReUseFraction)*

 An $IndustrialConsumptiveUseFraction$ is used to determine the consumptive water usage of the manufacturing industry.
 This can either be a fixed value, or a spatial explicit map.